atomix/atomix/README.md

 ### Logs

-Logs are the center of the universe in the Copycat world.
-The global Copycat cluster and each of the resources contained within it are all ultimately built on a consistent, Raft replicated log.
-Because logs are such a central component to Copycat, much development effort has gone into the design and implementation of each of Copycat's logs.
+Logs are the center of the universe in Copycat's world.
+By default, Copycat's replication and all the consistency guarantees are built on an efficient, Raft replicated log.

 Copycat's logs are designed with three features in mind:
-* Fast writes
+* Fast sequential writes
-* Fast reads
+* Fast sequential reads
-* Fast compaction
+* Efficient compaction

-In order to support these three vital functions, Copycat's logs are broken into segments.
-Each log may consist of several segments of a configurable size, and each segment typically has a related index.
-The index is a simple list of 8-bit pairs of integers indicating the entry index and position within a given segment.
-This allows Copycat to quickly locate and read entries from the log.

-Additionally, each log implementation supports [log compaction](#log-compaction) on an arbitrary index.
+Copycat achieves fast sequential reads and writes by operating on logs in segments.
+When a new Copycat log is created, a segment to contain a predetermined number of entries is allocated.
+Each segment of the log consists of a header, an index, and a set of entries.
+The index is a simple list of 8-byte pairs of 32-bit integers consisting of an offset and position within a given index.
+As entries are written to a segment, offsets and positions are appended to the index in log order.
+Additionally, the index portion of each segment is mapped in to memory, allowing for fast binary searches of the index, and uses a [bloom filter](http://en.wikipedia.org/wiki/Bloom_filter) to perform simple membership checks prior to searches.

 ### Strong consistency and Copycat's Raft consensus protocol